 - BSN-to-DNP programs enable nurses with a BSN to first complete their MSN before they transition to DNP curriculum, all in one accelerated program.
-Doing so enables these students to obtain their initial APRN certification, since possessing an MSN enables them to sit for their national certification exam and become a licensed APRN.
+Doing so enables these students to obtain initial APRN certification so they can accumulate the clinical hours of advanced practice experience required to earn the DNP.
 BSN-DNP programs usually require more than 3 years of full-time study and entail taking about 90 credits, depending on the student’s specialization.

-In addition to obtaining their DNP through the program available in Laramie, an increasing number of Wyoming’s nurses are choosing to obtain their DNP through accredited online programs.
+In addition to the University of Wyoming program available in Laramie, an increasing number of Wyoming’s nurses are choosing to obtain their DNP through accredited online programs.
 While these programs offer a great deal of flexibility in didactic coursework, students still must complete their clinical requirements at partner clinical sites.
 Students may have to travel to complete these requirements where there are established partnerships.

-Many campus-based and online DNP programs offer flexible formats to accommodate their student’s needs.
+Many campus-based and online DNP programs offer flexible formats to accommodate students’ work schedules.
 While a traditional DNP program typically takes about 1.5 to 2 years of study, accelerated programs can be completed in about a year.
 Part-time study is another option and takes about 2.5 years to complete.

-Currently, students in Wyoming who wish to enroll in a campus-based Commission on Collegiate Nursing Education (CCNE)-accredited DNP program have one option, however a larger selection of both CCNE and ACEN (American Commission for Education in Nursing)-accredited DNP programs are available online.
+Currently, students in Wyoming who wish to enroll in a campus-based Commission on Collegiate Nursing Education (CCNE)-accredited DNP program have one option, however a larger selection of both CCNE and ACEN -accredited DNP programs are available online.

 DNP programs consist of three main components: